 The Theory of Spinal Decompression Therapy

 What’s the reasoning behind all that pulling in spinal decompression therapy?
 In between each of our vertebrae are cushioned discs that keep our spine free of pain and happy.
-They are rubbery, and act like shock absorbers for each individual bone in our spine.
+They are rubbery and act as shock absorbers for each individual bone in our spine.
 These discs can become compressed, and even start to tear and bulge, causing a great deal of pain.

-The discs in between our vertebrae are made of tougher cartilage on the outside, but on the inside they are filled with fluid: not just water, but nutrient-giving fluid - a lot like a jelly donut.
-Over time as our bodies age, these discs can start to harden and dehydrate, losing some of the natural shock absorption they once had, and causing pain.
+The discs in between our vertebrae are made of tougher cartilage on the outside, but on the inside, they are filled with fluid: not just water, but nutrient-giving fluid – a lot like a jelly donut.
+Over time as our bodies age, these discs can start to harden and dehydrate, losing some of the natural shock absorptions they once had and causing pain.

 This is where spinal decompression comes to the rescue: With negative pressure in the discs.
 By relieving the pressure placed on these discs with gentle stretching, oxygen, nutrients, and that fluid can again flow back into the discs, taking away the weight placed on these discs, and providing space for fluid to flow so your body can “refill” its natural shock absorbers.

 So who is a good candidate for spinal decompression?
 Lots of people!
 It’s a great alternative therapy for those who have lower back pain or neck pain, compressed, bulging, or herniated discs, and sciatic pain, as well as degenerative disc disease.
 It offers relief from pain without the long recovery process or invasive, often dangerous procedures associated with surgery.